GwynWilson/TestGitHub/README.md

 # TestGitHub
-Testing the creation of repositories in GitHub
+Testing the creation of repositories in Github.
+Also being used to learn the basics of the Github bash.